coderefinery/reproducible-research/_episodes/02-reproducible-workflow.md

 ### Makefile to process all data files

-In this project we have three more books to analyze, and inn reality we may have many more input files and more complicated dependencies.
+In this project we have three more books to analyze, and in reality we may have many more input files and more complicated dependencies.

 A more general Makefile for this project can look like this (see `Makefile_all`):